efrecon/unforge/README.md

 ### Index File

-The examples below point explicitely to an index file called `.ungit`.
+Some of the examples below point explicitely to an index file called `.ungit`.
 If they were called from a directory contained in a git repository, it is possible to omit the `-i` option instead, as it is the default.
+By default, `ungit` will automatically climb up the hierarchy starting from the destination directory to look for the `.ungit` file when adding, installing or deleting.

 #### Add a Snapshot